pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

 1. Configure the database connection.
 The database connection is configured in the file *profiles/dev/config.properties*.

     db.driver=com.mysql.jdbc.Driver
-    #Sets the JDBC connection url
     db.url=jdbc:mysql://localhost:3306/socialtwitter
-    #Sets the database username
     db.username=socialtwitter
-    #Sets the database password
     db.password=password

 2. Configure the Twitter application.
 You can configure your twitter application by creating a file *profiles/dev/socialConfig.properties*.
 The contents of this file looks as follows:

-    #Sets the application's consumer key (you get this from Twitter)
     twitter.consumer.key=foo
-    #Sets the application's consumer secret (you get this from Twitter)
     twitter.consumer.secret=bar

 Initializing the database